XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 The main communication protocol for the system is HTTPS.
 This ensures secure data transfer between the client and the server.

 ##### P.5.3.2 Language and Localization (Internationalization (i18n) and Localization (l10n) Library)
-For comprehensive language support and content localization, the system will integrate an internationalization and localization library.
-One library into consideration is:
+For comprehensive language support and content localization, the system will integrate an internationalization and localization library. libraries into consideration are:

 - **React-Intl / Vue I18n / Angular i18n:** A JavaScript library for internationalization that provides components and an API for formatting dates, numbers, and strings, along with pluralization.